 Then, when it’s time for bed, you can get all snuggled up and get in your warm sleeping bag or a comfy bed with a few extra blankets.
 There’s nothing quite so lovely as cozying up while camping in the fall.

-Last but not least, you can do lots of different activities in the fall that you might not be able to do in the summer.
+Last but not least, you can do many different activities in the fall that you might not be able to do in the summer.
 For example, you can forage for different plants, go horseback riding (you can do this in other seasons too, but in my opinion, fall is the best time), go apple picking, leaf collecting- there are so many possibilities!

 Fun Fall Camping Activities